 - Many fanatics may single out the minorities as a cause of their social agenda and target them.

 While you cannot eliminate the racism or discrimination overnight, – even though it is a good wish, next to the cure of aging – there are certain things we can all do to be safer and more secure in a foreign land:

 1. Select the residence location wisely: Pick a neighborhood with low crime rate that is safer to live.
 Do your research while selecting a residence.
 For example, many local newspapers publish information such as ‘Best places to raise a family’.
 A local real estate agent can also guide you to the safer areas.
 Avoid areas infested with crime.

 2. Avoid bad company: It is simple as that, however, easier said than done.
 The company and the circle of friends you keep play a big role in day-to-day interactions with the society.
 Steer clear of the gang and crime infected social circles.
 Avoid areas with gang activities; stay away from unsavory characters.

-4. Cut over-grown shrubs and trees around the residence: Make sure to remove or trim shrubbery that hides doors and windows.
+4. Trim over-grown shrubs and trees around the residence: Make sure to remove or trim shrubbery that hides doors and windows.
 That way, neighbors or passersby can see someone trying to break into your home.
 Limit the hiding spots for a burglar by keeping the bushes and trees tidy and well-trimmed.

 5. Well-lit Place: Always have a light outside the front door and other areas of entrance.
-A well-lit area discourages the thieves and bad guys.
+A well-lit area discourages the thieves and the bad guys.
 Continue reading